 Simply put, your profile suggests that you tend to be more focused on consistency and efficiency than most people.
 Others may recognize you as a very rational person who is most comfortable in a structured, organized environment.
-While achieving your goals, you are more likely to have a detailed plan, while making adjustments only after careful reflection.
+While achieving your goals, you are more likely to have a detailed plan, while adjusting after careful reflection.
 When in a team setting, you may be most concerned with maintaining efficiency and order.

 Your REACH: The agility of your unique profile is graphically displayed as a circular zone around your plot.
-This zone may be seen as the area of the matrix within which you feel most comfortable interacting with others.
-The larger the "REACH", the greater the agility with which you may adapt to other profiles of influence when Relating to people and Achieving goals.
+This zone may be the area of the matrix within which you feel most comfortable interacting with others.
+The larger the "REACH", the greater the agility with which you may adapt to other profiles of influence when RElating to people and ACHieving goals.

-Important Note: The closer your plot is to any corner of the matrix, the more your profile will be similar to the profile shown in the respective quadrant.
+Important Note: The closer your plot is to any corner of the matrix, the more your profile will be like the profile shown in the respective quadrant.
 The farther away your plot is from any corner, the less likely your profile will reflect the profile indicated.
 The closer your plot is to the center of the matrix, the more you may tend to exhibit characteristics of all four profiles.
-In reality, there will be occasions when you may exhibit characteristics of each profile, depending on the situation.
+There will be occasions when you may exhibit characteristics of each profile, depending on the situation.